OpenMarshall/Destroy/README.md

 # English Introduction
-**This a command line tool written by Swift to test how does application deal with damaged resource files.**
+**This a command line tool written by Swift to test how does application deal with damaged resource files.
+<br>(simulate image, video download not completed circumstances)**
 ### How to Use
 Assuming that you have placed <code>destroy.swift</code> at <code>/Users/kyxu/Dev/destroy.swift</code>, your resource folder path is <code>/Users/kyxu/desktop/res</code>, and you want to damage the gif and mp4 files in the folder:
 <pre><code>cd /Users/kyxu/desktop/res